SinaArabi/Facial-Emotion-Denoising-with-U-Net/README.md

 - **Structural Similarity Index (SSIM)**: Measures the similarity between two images.

 ## Installation
-To run this project, you need the following dependencies Then you can use the notebook to train your model:
+To run this project, you need the following dependencies:

 ```bash
 pip install tensorflow numpy matplotlib scikit-image pandas
 ```
+Then you can use the notebook in order to train your model.
 ## Results
 The model achieves a PSNR of approximately 30 dB and an SSIM of 0.95 on the test set, indicating effective denoising capabilities.